 - Book Ends: The first game of the film and the last game features the Boston Rebels playing against the New York Dukes.

-- Break His Heart to Save Him: Peyton at one point overhears Joe's agent talking about how Joe and her aunt Karen going into a custody battle over her might ruin his chances with his sponsors.
+- Break His Heart to Save Him: Peyton at one point overhears Joe's agent, Stella talking about how Joe and her aunt Karen going into a custody battle over her might ruin his chances with his sponsors.
 Since Peyton knows how much football means to him, she then pretends she wants to go home with Karen.

 - When Joe and his agent are discussing other potential caregivers for Peyton, he remembers that Sara had a sister named Karen, but Peyton tells them Karen is dead, and this is quickly forgotten.
 At the film's climax, it's revealed that Karen is not only alive, but she's the woman that Peyton had been talking to throughout the film, as she became Peyton's legal guardian after Sara died.